Easy Pecan Pie Bars

 - 1 teaspoon vanilla extract

 - Preheat the oven to 350°F. Coat a 9-by-13-inch baking pan with nonstick cooking spray and line with parchment paper, extending the paper over the edges for easier removal.

 - For the pecan filling, in a large bowl, whisk together the brown sugar, flour, cornstarch and salt until there are no lumps.

 - In a separate bowl, whisk together the eggs, corn syrup, melted butter and vanilla.
 Add the liquid mixture to the dry mixture and whisk until combined.
 Let the mixture stand while preparing the crust.

 - For the crust, in a large bowl, stir together the flour, icing sugar, vanilla and salt.
 Add the melted butter and stir until combined.
-Press the dough onto the bottom of the prepared pan.
+Press the dough onto the bottom of the prepared pan in an even layer.
 Poke the crust with a fork 5 or 6 times in different locations to prevent air bubbles.
 Bake the crust in a preheated oven for 20 minutes, until golden.

 - Stir the pecans into the pecan filling and pour the filling evenly over the crust.
 Bake at 350°F for 45 minutes until the filling is just set; the centre should be a little wobbly but not runny.
-Cool completely, refridgerate and chill at least 2 hours before cutting.
+Cool completely on a wire rack, refrigerate and chill at least 2 hours before cutting.

 * Light or dark corn syrup can be used; the dark syrup gives more colour and a deeper flavour.